 Traditionally, pathology of the rotator cuff was thought to be almost always be related to issues with impingement, where compression and high levels of friction were associated with the pain and dysfunction often reported by patients.
 More recent evidence suggests that mechanical loading of the tissue may cause changes to the tendon quality and contribute to the sensitivity of the tissue.
 Overhead movements such as throwing, can increase tensile load.
 Reaching overhead can increase the compressive forces in part of the shoulder complex.
 It is not uncommon to find pain while catching at midrange when lifting the arm.
 In fact, pain and weakness are common when performing movements that place any stress onto the rotatory cuff system.

 Very few things in life have a specific protocol that you can follow from start to finish without having to adjust a little.
 Managing rotator cuff issues is no different.
 Given the fact that underlying cause of shoulder pain and dysfunction can be multifactorial the interventions should be selected to treat the impairments, not necessarily the diagnosis.
-Specific exercises which address the scapula and rotator cuff, in conjunction with manual therapy, has been shown to be beneficial for patients with RCS.
+Specific exercises which address the scapula and rotator cuff, in conjunction with manual therapy and rotator cuff physical therapy, have been shown to be beneficial for patients with RCS.
 It is also of benefit to look at the mechanics and relationship of the thoracic spine to the shoulder, as treatment to the thoracic spine may improve certain shoulder impairments.
 Core/midline stabilization can also contribute to issues seen in the shoulder based upon the specific activities someone participates in.

 How Does Physical Therapy Help With Rotator Cuff Injuries?

 Recovery can be a long road after experiencing a rotator cuff injury or undergoing surgery.
-You will not be able to do some of your favorite actives until you are healed and will need to make various lifestyle changes, such as avoiding to lift heavy object, participate in sports or write with your dominate hand if it is the affected arm.
+You will not be able to do some of your favorite actives until you are healed and will need to make various lifestyle changes, such as avoiding to lift heavy objects, participate in sports or write with your dominate hand if it is the affected arm.
 By adding physical therapy to your rotator cuff recovery regime you can regain the motion and strength of your shoulder to get back to the activities you love.

 - Pain-free: First and foremost, we want to ensure that all patients are not feeling any pain in their shoulder region.
 Nobody wants to be in pain and throughout the recovery process so we make this a top priority.